cubicibo/SUPer/README.md

  -w, --withsup       Flag to write both SUP and PES+MUI files.
  -m, --max-kbps      Set the maximum bitrate to test the output against.
 Recommended range: [500-16000].
- -e, --extra-acq     Set the min count of palette update after which acquisitions should be inserted [0: off, default: 2] -s, --subsampled    Flag to indicate BDNXML is subsampled (e.g 29.97 BDNXML for 59.94 output).
- -l, --log-to-file   Set (enable) logging to file and set logging level: [10: debug, 20: info, 25: iinf, 30: warnings] -v, --version       Print the version and exit.
+ -e, --extra-acq     Set the min count of palette update after which acquisitions should be inserted [0: off, default: 2] -l, --log-to-file   Set (enable) logging to file and set logging level: [10: debug, 20: info, 25: iinf, 30: warnings] -v, --version       Print the version and exit.
  --ssim-tol          Adjust the SSIM tolerance threshold.
 This threshold is used for bitmaps classification in effects [-100; 100, def: 0]